Make Flake Soil for raising Beetle Larvae

-- Fill the bucket with 3rd of oak pellets.
+- Fill the bucket to 1/4th with wood pellets.
 Note down the weight of the pellets used in the bucket.
 Eg. If you used 1kg, note it down for later steps.

 - Very slowly add warm water into the bucket.
-The pellets will begin to expand and become loose oak flakes.
-Hot water will work faster, but be mindful not to scald yourself and to let the mix down before moving on to next steps.
-Mix as you go to loosen up and help with this process.
-Only add a bit of water at a time until all the pellets have expanded.
+The pellets will begin to expand and become loose wood flakes.
+Hot water will work faster, but be mindful not to scald yourself and to let the mix cool down before moving on to next steps.
 The flakes should be loose and moist, but not so wet that water can be squeezed out of it.
 Substrates that are too wet will not ferment properly.

 - Measure out some wheat flour.
-How much flour you add to this substrate will depend on the weight of the oak pellets you originally used.
-For every 1kg of oak pellet used, you will need 100g of flour.
+How much flour you add to this substrate will depend on the weight of the wood pellets you originally used.
+For every 1kg of wood pellet used, you will need 100g of flour.

-- Add and mix the flour into the oak flakes bit by bit until it is evenly mixed with no clumps of flour showing.
+- Add and mix the flour into the wood flakes bit by bit until it is evenly mixed with no clumps of flour showing.

 - Place the bucket in an outdoor area that is protected from the weather, such as a greenhouse, garage or covered balcony.